CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/single-server-without-ha/remove/remove-backup-from-web-application.md

 ---
 title: "Remove Scheduled Backup From Web Application Server"
 linkTitle: "Remove Scheduled Backup From Web Application Server"
-description: "Information about remove a scheduled backup from the web application server."
+description: "Instructions to remove scheduled backups from the Web Application Server."
 weight: 40
 ---

 # {{% param title %}}

-This guide describes how to delete a scheduled backup of the Web Application Server.
-This will not delete the backed up files.
+This guide describes how to remove a scheduled backup from the Web Application Server.
+This will not delete any files created from the backup.

 ## Configure the Backup Script